Spacecademy Society Offers Interactive Learning Activities For Students - UrduPoint

 Spacecademy Society Offers Interactive Learning Activities For Students

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Sep, 2024) To celebrate the World Space Week from October 4-10, Spacecademy Society has planned an exciting series of interactive space science activities for the students from different schools.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2024) To celebrate the World Space Week from October 4-10, the Spaceacademy Society has planned an exciting series of interactive space science activities for students from different schools.

 Spaceacademy Society will arrange various activities under the theme "Explore the Universe – A Journey to the Cosmos" in coordination with the Space education and Awareness Drive of Space and Upper Atmosphere Research Commission (Suparco).